hexchat/documentation/faq.rst

 If you get this error when trying to load a Perl or Python script, it means the plugin for running those scripts isn't loaded.

--  The Perl, Python and TCL plugins come with HexChat in the same archive.
+-  The Perl and Python plugins come with HexChat in the same archive.
--  During ./configure, it will check for Perl, Python and TCL libs and headers, you should check if it failed there.
+-  During ./configure, it will check for Perl and Python libraries and headers, you should check if it failed there.
--  The plugins directory can be found by issuing the shell command > hexchat -p
+-  The addons directory can be found by issuing the shell command > hexchat -p
 -  All *.so files are auto-loaded at startup (*.dll on Windows).
 -  If you downloaded a binary package, maybe the packager decided to